 1. Start by boiling a kettle of water and weighing out your pasta.
 Pop the pasta into a saucepan and season well with salt (don’t cook your pasta just yet).

 2. Peel and finely chop the garlic and grate both of your courgettes.
-On a medium heat in a large cooking pot or frying pan, add the garlic to a couple of pumps of spray oil (or teaspoon of regular cooking oil).
+On a medium heat in a large cooking pot or frying pan, add the garlic to the oil.
 Cook the garlic for a minute before adding the courgette.
 Stir well, up the heat, add a pinch of chilli flakes and season well with salt and pepper.
 Continue to cook stirring occasionally.

 3. Add the boiled water from the kettle to the pasta and cook according to packet instructions.
 Now is a good time to roughly chop the mint leaves, black olives and crumble the feta, put to one side.